The Rise of Cloud Computing

 A helpful mental model divides services into three layers.
 Infrastructure as a Service (IaaS) exposes virtual machines, software‑defined networks, and block or object storage.
 Engineers wire these together like Lego bricks for fine‑grained control.
 Platform as a Service (PaaS) abstracts more: you push code and define autoscaling rules, while the platform handles runtimes, load balancing, and rolling updates.
 Software as a Service (SaaS) sits even higher; entire applications are consumed as subscriptions, ideal when customization is limited and time‑to‑value matters most.

-Cloud Architecture and Automation
+Cloud Migration and Adoption

 Cloud Security and Best Practices